 + Americans have discovered fear.
 Feraz Zeid, June 19, 2023December 12, 2023, Jose Saramago, God, 0 - Jose Saramago Writer · Portugal

-+ Forgive me if what has seemed little to you, to me is all.
-Feraz Zeid, August 17, 2023December 12, 2023, Jose Saramago, Forgiveness, Forgiving, 0 - Jose Saramago Writer · Portugal
++ Each day is a little bit of history Feraz Zeid, October 11, 2023December 26, 2023, Jose Saramago, Each Day, 0 - Jose Saramago Writer · Portugal

 The constancy of the wise is only the art of keeping disquietude to one’s self.
 Explain - François de La Rochefoucauld Writer · France